Highlights

 Day 1: Arrive in Ponta Delgada, Explore São Miguel Island

 Welcome to the Azores!
-Your flight lands in Ponta Delgada, the most populous metropolis in Portugal's Atlantic Azores archipelago.
+Your flight lands in Ponta Delgada, the capital of São Miguel (the largest and most populous island of Portugal's Atlantic archipelago).
 Despite its size, the city retains all the charm of a small village, with quaint cobbled streets, historic churches, and family-friendly parks.
-Upon arrival, meet your driver and transfer to your hotel, then you're free to explore.
-Start with a stroll through town, where the kids can burn some energy after the long flight, and the adults can take in sights such as the Convento de Nossa Senhora da Esperança, a 16th-century convent with an opulent Baroque altar.
+Upon arrival, meet your driver and transfer to your hotel.
+Get settled, take a stroll through town, where the kids can burn some energy after the long flight and the adults can take in sights such as the Convento de Nossa Senhora da Esperança, a 16th-century convent with an opulent Baroque altar.

-Head to the port to see the Forte de São Bras, an imposing fortress erected in 1552 to guard the city, or if you've got budding naturalists in the family, visit the Museu Carlos Machado, dedicated to the 19th-century naturalist and the oldest museum in the Azores.
+Head to the port next to see the Forte de São Bras, an imposing fortress erected in 1552 to guard the city.
+If you've got budding naturalists in the family, visit the Museu Carlos Machado, dedicated to the 19th-century naturalist and the oldest museum in the Azores.
 Here, you'll find exhibits on geology, mineralogy, and local flora and fauna classified and tagged by Machado himself.

 See the open-air Grace Market and watch vendors hawk their wares as locals shop for daily goods.
-Check out the many shops and stalls and perhaps grab a bite to eat—be sure to sample some of the island's pineapples, which are grown using smoke fertilization methods and are quite unique!
+Check out the many shops and stalls, and perhaps grab a bite to eat—be sure to sample some of the island's famous pineapples, grown using unique smoke fertilization methods.
 Tonight, visit the City Gates, an 18th-century landmark with ornate archways that once acted as the island's first line of defense.
 The gates light up at night, a definite hit for the little ones.

-Day 2: Discover Furnas Valley: Volcanoes & Botanical Gardens
+Day 2: Discover the Furnas Valley: Volcanoes & Botanical Gardens

-Visit Furnas Valley today, an otherworldly landscape of secret gardens, thermal pools, and volcanic steam vents and fumaroles.
+Visit the Furnas Valley today, an otherworldly landscape of secret gardens, thermal pools, and volcanic steam vents.
 Depart with your guide in the morning, making your way to the Pico do Ferro walking trail.
-The trail is a circular one and takes about 1.5 hours to complete, with a flat, fairly easy terrain that is manageable for most families.
+This circular trail takes about 1.5 hours to complete, with a flat, fairly easy terrain that's manageable for most families.
 The path can be muddy, however, so make sure everyone has sturdy shoes that won't slip!
-The incredible views of Furnas Lake make the somewhat messy trek well worth the effort.
+The incredible views of Lago das Furnas make the somewhat messy trek well worth the effort.

-Next up is Terra Nostra Botanical Garden, one of the oldest in the Azores.
-Walk through the lush greenery, let the kids take a dip in the refreshing thermal pools dotted around the gardens, and have a traditional lunch of cozido (stew), which is cooked underground, followed by local pineapple for dessert.
+Next up is the Terra Nostra Botanical Garden, one of the oldest gardens in the Azores.
+Walk through the lush greenery, let the kids take a dip in the refreshing thermal pools dotted around the gardens, and have a traditional lunch of cozido (stew cooked underground using volcanic heat), followed by local pineapple for dessert.

 After lunch, explore more of the valley's volcanic activity.
 See steam vents, fumaroles, and mineral fountains gushing from lava walls as your guide shares information on the history of volcanoes in the region.
-On your way back to Ponta Delgada, make a stop at the Gorreana Tea Factory, where you can see their factory and production process, roam the tea fields with the family, and sip some delicious tea.
+On your way back to Ponta Delgada, make a stop at the Gorreana Tea Factory, where you can watch the production process, roam the tea fields with the family, and sip a cup of the delicate brew.

 Day 3: Whale Watching Tour, Evening Foodie Fun